-There are common immediate questions rightly raised in response: Antinatalism would mean stopping human pleasure too, so what about pleasure?
+Immediately, one may retort that this world-view would mean stopping human pleasure too, so what about pleasure?
+Pleasure can only be experienced, sought and missed when conscious.
+When unconscious or dead, there is neither an experience of pleasure nor an experience of a need for pleasure.
 Pleasure can be seen – like pain – as an evolutionary ‘instruction’ because you tend to feel pleasure when you do things that historically would lead to procreation, directly or indirectly.
-Most pleasures only exist as the fulfilment of a biological need – a need which doesn’t need to exist, in the first place.
+Most pleasures only exist as the fulfilment of a biological need – a need which didn’t itself need to exist, in the first place.

 A fundamental principle in our system of justice is Sir William Blackstone’s “It is better that ten guilty persons escape than that one innocent suffer”.
 It is an expression of our desire that everyone be innocent until proven guilty.
 So egregious is it for us to accidentally cause suffering, that we’re willing to sacrifice the positive feeling (the satisfaction of condemning) to avoid the chance of wrongful punishment.
 Taking that same respect for suffering into account, we can similarly say that it is better that (unnecessary) pleasures are missed… than that (unnecessary) suffering is experienced.

 We don’t feel urgently obliged to have lots of children in order to create pleasure experiences.
 “Quick, we need more pleasure!” – not happening.